pathway27/bookr-mod-vita/notes.md

 - State Changes (commits on this repo)
 - Include License (LICENSE in this repo)

-So for the things i change i'm adding my copright and a notice of modification before the GPL notice.
+So for the things I change I'm adding my copright and a notice of modification before the GPL notice.
+Please add an issue if I did anything wrong.
 [Some](http://stackoverflow.com/questions/11670368/gpl-copyright-notice-when-contributing-new-file) [links](http://softwareengineering.stackexchange.com/questions/157968/how-to-manage-a-copyright-notice-in-an-open-source-project)